Annual Awards

 • Routinely goes above and beyond, demonstrating excellence in their role

-• Functions as an integral and contributing member of the healthcare team
+• Functions as an integral and contributing member of the health care team

-• Participates in practice standard development and/or decision making processes with in their organization that influence positive outcomes for the trauma patient (ie. Committee membership, development of guideline)
+• Participates in practice standard development and/or decision making processes within their organization that influence positive outcomes for the trauma patient (i.e. Committee membership, development of guideline)

 • Demonstrates breadth of knowledge in clinical nursing practice